awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

    }
    ```

    Multiple versions of the NVIDIA GRID driver are stored in this S3 bucket\.
-You can download all of the available versions in the bucket if you change the value of the `$KeyPrefix` variable from *"windows/latest"* to *"latest"*\.
+You can download all of the available versions in the bucket if you change the value of the `$KeyPrefix` variable from *"windows/latest"* to *"windows"*\.

 1. Navigate to the desktop and double\-click the installation file to launch it \(choose the driver version that corresponds to your instance OS version\)\.
 Follow the instructions to install the driver and reboot your instance as required\.
 To verify that the GPU is working properly, check Device Manager\.